E-commerce

 Are there import limits for very large catalogs?

-The documentation mentions rate limits for variant import beyond a very high volume; Plus accounts have different rules on some points.
+The documentation mentions rate rules for importing variants beyond a very high volume; Plus accounts have different rules on some points.

 Should you split a product in two?

-Sometimes, if two ranges have nothing in common logistically or from a marketing standpoint and a single product page mixes everything together: the decision is a merchandising one, not just a technical one.
+Sometimes, if two ranges have nothing in common logistically or marketing-wise and one product page mixes everything: the decision is merchandising, not just technical.

 Can a product be in two overlapping collections?

 Yes, that is common.
-The key point is clarity for the customer: distinct collection titles, useful introductory text, and no SEO cannibalization between two pages targeting the same intent without a different angle.
+The important point is clarity for the customer: distinct collection titles, useful introductory text, and no SEO cannibalization between two pages targeting the same intent without a different angle.

-Yes: selectors, swatch display, rendering speed, and sometimes display caps.
+Yes: selectors, swatch display, render speed, and sometimes display limits.
 Always test on mobile with a representative product before a major catalog launch.

 Go further